scharf/cv/README.md

 ## Conclusions

 As physicist, I always try to explain and build system with a minimal set of rules and principles.
-Like nature is based on a few fundamental laws of physics, good software can by build and explained by a few fundamental architectural rules and patterns.
+Like nature is based on a few fundamental laws of physics, good software can be build and explained by a few fundamental architectural rules and patterns.

 One thing I have learned is that **creating simple systems is much harder than creating complex systems.** Once a simple